callebedrums/sea/docs/configuration.md

 ## $seaModelProvider

 As a AngularJs module, Sea provides a provider.
 This provider has only one method that should be called to configure the Global Settings of the Sea module.

+This settings also can be changed for each model definition.
+See [Model](/model/) for more informations.

 ### .settings(defSettings)